Hery34/Hery34/README.md

 ### Hi there 👋

-- 🎒 I am currently undergoing professional training to become an application designer and developer
+- 🎒 I am an application designer and developper
 - 🚀 Some of my projects are deployed,
 - 👇 feel free to take a look at them :
 - https://www.hery.website/